-The Brifen cable system is a proprietary, high-tension cable barrier manufactured by Brifen USA, Inc. The system consists of steel posts installed in concrete post foundations with a sleeve of steel, or a driven steel socket with a soil plate welded to the socket, and four ⁄4" pre-stretched cables.
+The Brifen cable system is a proprietary, high-tension cable barrier manufactured by Brifen USA, Inc. The system consists of steel posts, driven into the ground or installed in concrete post foundations with a sleeve of steel, and four 3/4" pre-stretched cables.
 Three of the four cables are woven on alternating sides of sequential posts over the entire segment length.
 The cables are tensioned according to cable temperature.

-The Brifen cable system used on MDOT roadways meets NCHRP 350, TL-4 when placed on 1:6 or flatter slopes, and also meets NCHRP 350, TL-3 when placed on slopes steeper than 1:6, up to 1:4.
+The Brifen cable system is available in both NCHRP 350, TL-3 and NCHRP 350, TL-4 versions rated for 1:6 slopes or flatter.
+Brifen is also available in an NCHRP 350, TL-3 version rated for 1:4 slopes or flatter.
 In addition, the Brifen WRGT end terminal is an NCHRP 350, TL-3 compliant end terminal for use with the Brifen cable system.